jambonz/next-static-site/markdown/open-source/index.md

 # Our philosophy

 We're proud to offer jambonz in open-source format, available at no cost to our users and with very few restrictions.
-Open source efforts have historically been a big driver of innovation in the real-time communications (RTC) industry, and we take pride in continuing that effort.
+Open source software has driven many of the innovations in the real-time communications (RTC) industry, and we take pride in continuing that effort.

 We believe that the use and delivery of open source in RTC should be treated as an ecosystem; that is:
 - It is an environment where everyone that participates has responsibilities.